UniversalDependencies/docs/_hy/introduction.md

 # Introduction

-UD currently contains one treebank for Armenian (Eastern):
+UD currently contains one treebank for Eastern Armenian:

-* The Eastern Armenian data come from the ՀայՇտեմ - ArmDT-East dataset (version 1.0): a mix of random sentences sampled from different sources and representing different genres and domains, released in several formats (local on-line newspaper and journal articles, contemporary fiction, textbooks).
-UD Eastern Armenian is a conversion of the ArmDT-East dataset originally annotated and manually checked by a team led by Marat M. Yavrumyan at the Yerevan State University and by Hrant H. Khachatryan in YerevaNN research lab (Yerevan).

-Below we give a brief description of UD Eastern Armenian treebank.
-More information can be found in the respective README files.
+* UD_Armenian

 ## UD Armenian (Eastern)
 [https://github.com/UniversalDependencies/UD_Armenian/](https://github.com/UniversalDependencies/UD_Armenian/)

-UD Armenian is based on the ՀայՇտեմ - ArmDT-East dataset (version 1.0) originally annotated by the team led by Marat M. Yavrumyan.
-It consists of --- sentences and --- tokens.
+UD_Armenian is based on the ՀայՇտեմ - ArmDT-East dataset (version 1.0), a mix of random sentences sampled from different sources and representing different genres and domains, released in several formats (local on-line newspaper and journal articles, contemporary fiction, textbooks), originally annotated by a team led by Marat M. Yavrumyan at the Yerevan State University.
 The annotation scheme was developed in according to the UD guidelines.
 All data were checked manually.
+The tokenization and POS-tagging process was carried out through alternating steps of automatic scripting and manual revision, and finally with some out-of-domain parsing modules led by Hrant H. Khachatryan in the YerevaNN research lab.
+Parsing results also underwent a manual revision.

+UD_Armenian comprises --- sentences and --- tokens.
 Documentation is provided by Marat M. Yavrumyan and Anna S. Danielyan.

+The first preliminary release was issued in April 2018, for the CoNLL-2018 shared task.

 ### Source of annotations